joshuaDeal/chatGPT-cli/README.md

 Usage:  ./chatgpt-cli.py --[option]
 Options:
         --help                  Display this help message.
         --key <keyfile>         Specify an api key file.
-(Default behavior is to get this from $OPENAI_API_KEY) --prompt "prompt"       Print reply from prompt and exit.
+(Default behavior is to get this from $OPENAI_API_KEY.)
+        --prompt "prompt"       Print reply from prompt and exit.
 (Default behavior is to run in interactive mode.)
         --max-history <number>  Set maximum chat memory for chatbot.
-(Doing this will decrease the size of api calls)
+(Doing this will decrease the size of api calls.)
 ```

 ## Dependencies